-In this tutorial I will teach you how I use competitive analysis tools like SemRush and BuzzSumo to determine what competitor content already has a proven track record of engagement and traffic.
+In this SEO Guide I will teach you how I use competitive analysis tools like SemRush and BuzzSumo to determine what competitor content already has a proven track record of engagement and traffic.

 The strategy for this post is based on a competitive analysis method often referred to as the Skyscraper Technique.
 This is a content marketing strategy first developed by Brian Dean of backlinko.com that involves finding competitor content that is already performing well and then creating similar content but at a greater depth of substance than the originating post.

 This strategy supposes that by finding what is already working and doing it better than the competition you stand to benefit from a path already carved out ahead of you.

 Method #1 – How to Do Content Research with SEMRush